Forge-Srl/bionic-js/DOCUMENTATION.md

 The previous code exports a NativeClass object because the JS `HttpGetRequest` "stub class" is marked with the `@bionic native` annotation.

 ## Annotation placement
-Bionic.js annotations can be placed in three different locations, above the `class` keyword, above the constructor/property/method and in any place within the `class` block.
+Bionic.js annotations can be placed in three different locations: above the `class` keyword, above the constructor/property/method and in any place within the `class` block.

 ### Above the class
 The annotation can be of 2 kinds: